Project Veritas: Pfizer video (2023)

+EPA Greenhouse Gas Reduction Fund (2024)

+In late 2024 a Project Veritas release alleged that the EPA had mismanaged 2022 Inflation Reduction Act funds appropriated for greenhouse gas reduction programs run by non-profit organizations.
+An EPA staffer, recorded unaware in a social setting in late 2024, explained how the EPA had been working to commit remaining funds quickly.
+The law specified the funds needed to be committed by September 30, 2024, which was considered a tight deadline.
+Referencing the Project Veritas release, the new administration's EPA administrator Lee Zeldin announced the agency would try to claw back some of the funds.
+A Justice Department investigation found no wrong-doing, a federal judge found that the EPA did not demonstrate misconduct had occurred, and the administration's lawyers acknowledged in internal memos that the claims were misguided.

 Notable incidents

 Senator Mary Landrieu (2010)

 O'Keefe and colleagues were arrested in the Hale Boggs Federal Complex in New Orleans in January 2010 and charged with entering federal property under false pretenses with the intent of committing a felony, at the office of United States Senator Mary Landrieu, a Democrat.
 His three fellow activists, who were dressed as telephone repairmen when apprehended, included Robert Flanagan, the son of William Flanagan, acting U.S. Attorney of the Eastern District of Louisiana.
 The four men were charged with malicious intent to damage the phone system.
 O'Keefe stated that he had entered Landrieu's office to investigate complaints that she was ignoring phone calls from constituents during the debate over President Barack Obama's health care bill.

 The charges in the case were reduced from a felony to a single misdemeanor count of entering a federal building under false pretenses.
 O'Keefe and the others pleaded guilty on May 26.
 O'Keefe was sentenced to three years' probation, 100 hours of community service and a $1,500 fine.
 The other three men received lesser sentences.

 In August 2013, O'Keefe revisited the incident by releasing a video entitled: "a confrontation with former U.S. Attorney Jim Letten on the campus of Tulane University".
 Letten is a former Republican U.S. Attorney who recused himself from the Landrieu incident because he knew the father of one of the men involved.
 The video shows Letten accusing O'Keefe of "terrorizing" Letten's wife at their home, of harassing him, and trespassing on the Tulane campus.
 He called O'Keefe a "coward" and a "spud", and referred to O'Keefe and his companions as "hobbits" and "scum".